History of the Jews in Hong Kong: Antisemitism

 The thesis about the absence of antisemitism in Hong Kong is common.
 No report published prior to World War II mentioned the existence of antisemitism against Hong Kong Jews.
 In the early colonial period, wealthy Jewish merchants from Britain were traditionally referred to as "white Europeans", identified with the privileged class of the British colony.
 However, there are cases when even rich merchants from among the Baghdadi Jews were denied membership in the elite Hong Kong Club (founded in 1846), where only British Anglicans were allowed to rest.

 According to a survey conducted in 1989, 83% of Hong Kongers declared a neutral attitude towards Jews or were ignorant of the life of Jews living in the city, and another 15% of Hong Kongers noted a positive attitude towards them.
 The standard explanation for these statistics is that the Jewish presence in Hong Kong has always been small, and prominent members of the community have been successful in commerce and philanthropy.
 Generally, Chinese people do not receive a balanced, in-depth account of Jewish history and culture as part of their education.
 Most Hong Kong Chinese could not clearly explain the general difference between the State of Israel, the Jews, and Judaism.
 Because of this, according to historian Jonathan Goldstein, it is difficult to say with certainty that the dominant neutral attitude towards Jews means there is no latent antisemitism.

 In April 1991, the local Chinese-language newspaper Hong Kong Daily News published an article titled "The Jews' Deep-Rooted Bad Habits: The Bad Nature of the Jews".
 The article contained statements such as "Why have these people (the Jews) been cursed by God to wander the world forever?" and "(Jews) are heartless, rich, cruel and ruthless warmongers, a selfish and avaricious race".
 The article angered the local Jewish community, which sent a letter of protest to the newspaper's office, and the newspaper published a reply stating that the article did not violate editorial policy.
 While preparing a lawsuit against the newspaper, the Jewish Initiative Group found that there is no article in Hong Kong law prohibiting incitement to racial violence.

-Some antisemitic incidents have involved immigrants.
+Some minor anti-semitic incidents have involved immigrants.
 This became especially noticeable in 1987–1988 against the backdrop of public controversy around a plan for the redevelopment of Jewish Trust property.
 The controversy concerned the reconstruction of the historical synagogue Ohel Leah and control over this process by the authorities.
 The dispute gave rise to unsubstantiated accusations in the local English-language press of both the synagogue committee and the Jews in general.

 For a long time, the only local school with high American educational standards was the Hong Kong International School in the Southern district, owned by the Lutheran Church–Missouri Synod.
 Children of American and European Jews who went to this school often faced strict Christian rules (compulsory attendance at the chapel, the study of Christian dogmas) and attempts at proselytism by individual teachers.
-Jewish residents have reported several antisemitic manifestations in 2002 and 2003.
+Jewish residents have reported several anti-semitic manifestations in 2002 and 2003.